Effects of power outages on businesses

 What is the cost of power outages to small businesses?

 Depending on what your business does and how you operate, power outages may affect your business more or less severely than others.
-In 2015, the U.S. Department of Energy looked at data from 2000 to 2014 and estimated that power outages cost businesses approximately $150 billion each year.
+The U.S. Department of Energy estimates that power outages cost businesses approximately $150 billion each year.

 What is the cost of a power outage to a small business?